ThierryMondeel/Systems_Biology_FBA_tutorial/README.md

 - If the group size is large, it is recommended that you work in pairs to reduce server stress.

-- If you run into problems, ask one of the teaching assistants.
+- If you run into problems, **ask one of the teaching assistants**.

 # Start the tutorial